OP-TEE/optee_os/documentation/optee_design.md

 Early boot DTB located in non-secure memory can be accessed by OP-TEE core only during its initialization, before non-secure world boots.

+## Early boot device tree overlay

+There are two possibilities for OP-TEE core to provide a device tree overlay to the non-secure world.

+* Append OP-TEE nodes to an existing DTB overlay located at CFG_DT_ADDR or passed in arg2

+* Generate a new DTB overlay at CFG_DT_ADDR if and only if CFG_DT_ADDR does not point to a valid DTB.

+A subsequent boot stage should merge the OP-TEE DTB overlay into another DTB.

+A typical bootflow for this would be

+ATF -> OP-TEE -> u-boot with u-boot merging the OP-TEE DTB overlay located at CFG_DT_ADDR into a DTB u-boot has loaded from elsewhere.

+This functionality is enabled when `CFG_EXTERNAL_DTB_OVERLAY=y`.

 ## Embedded Secure Device Tree

 When OP-TEE core is built with configuration directive `CFG_EMBED_DTB=y`